s10boi/dynamic_hypno_generator/README.md

 - `-t <text_filepath>` or `--text-filepath <text_filepath>`: Specify a different text file to use for the hypnosis lines.
 This will override the default `lines.txt` file in the project root.
 - `-c <config_filepath>` or `--config-filepath <config_filepath>`: Specify a different config file to use.
 This will override the `config.json` file in the project root.
 - `--debug`: Enable debug logging.
 - `--render-mix`: Render all lines, tone, and mantra into a single audio file (no playback).
+The mantra will begin at the configured `mantra_start_delay` (from your config).
+If that delay is longer than the total length of the rendered line audio, the mantra is skipped.
+Any missing hypnosis line audio is automatically generated first (including handling inline pause directives) before the mix is assembled.
 - `--mix-output <filename>`: Specify the output file name for the rendered mix (default: `full_mix.wav`).

 For example, to render a mix and save it as `my_mix.wav`: